Is Black Still a Trendy Hardware Finish for 2025?

 Dining room with transitional farmhouse modern style home decor.
 Sherwin Williams Alabaster, best warm white paint color on walls.
 Kylie M Interiors Edesign, client photo

-HECK no.
+HECK to the no.

 MAKE A PLAN FOR YOUR METAL FINISHES